analyticshamza/Retail-Data-Management-with-AWS-Glue/README.md

-# Retail Data Management with AWS Glue
+# 🛒🛍️✨Retail Data Management with AWS Glue

 This project showcases my skills in building a complete ETL pipeline using **AWS Glue** and **Amazon S3** to process, clean, and analyze retail data.
 It demonstrates my ability to work with cloud-based data workflows and deliver analytical insights from raw datasets.